What is Project Resource Management

 Material:

-The material consists of the things that would be consumed to produce the final product.
+The material consists of the things consumed to produce the final product.
 Of course, consumables would vary from project to project.
-A software development project would need different materials than a machine-building project.
+A software development project would need materials that are different from those of a machine-building project.
 But materials are the inputs that would generate the final output.

 Tools and equipment:

-This is the machine part of the resources needed to successfully complete the project.
-Equipment and tools can be of two types, tangible and intangible.
-The tangible equipment will include plant, machinery, etc. while the intangible equipment would include software, processes, and methods.
-Once again, the required tools and equipment for the project would change according to the project and organization.
+This is the machine part of the resources needed to complete the project successfully.
+Equipment and tools can be of two types: tangible and intangible.
+The tangible equipment will include plant, machinery, etc., while the intangible equipment will include software, processes, and methods.
+Once again, the required tools and equipment would change according to the project and organization.

 Facilities:

-And lastly, a project needs a space for executing it.
-It could be land, a room, an office, or some other accommodation but a place has to be earmarked specifically for the project activities to be carried out.
-And it must be ensured that the space is enough to accommodate all the people, materials, and machines and that the project activities can be carried out comfortably.
+Lastly, a project needs a space to be executed.
+It could be land, a room, an office, or some other accommodation, but a place has to be earmarked specifically for the project activities to be carried out.
+It must be ensured that the space is enough to accommodate all the people, materials, and machines and that the project activities can be carried out comfortably.

 Having learned about different project resources, let us now, discuss project resource management.